 - The Politics and Ethics of Writing About the Work of Others

 - Theoretical, Methodological and Ethical Dilemmas in Feminist Research

 b) work-in-progress sessions: PhD students and ECRs share draft chapters or papers, or fieldwork material, and the group discusses the draft/material and provides feedback.

 c) research Q & A: we will discuss experiences of research, writing, presenting work at conferences, impact and work with the community, publication, or “career-building”.

 Module Timetable (2020/2021)

-The module will run throughout the whole of the 2017/2018 academic year.
+The module will run throughout the Autumn and Spring terms of the 2018/2019 academic year.

 In the Autumn Term, the module will be running on the following dates and times:

 • Week 2, Friday, January 22nd, 1.00 – 3.00

 • Week 4, Friday, February 5th, 1.00 – 3.00